The Taming of the Scoundrel: Box office

-Il Bisbetico Domato was the top grossing film on the Italian market for the season 1980/1981, earning about 17 billion lire.
+The Taming of the Scoundrel was the top grossing film on the Italian market for the season 1980/1981, earning about 17 billion lire.
 The film was released in the Soviet Union in 1983, selling 56 million tickets in the country.
 This made it the year's highest-grossing foreign film in the Soviet Union, and the eleventh highest-grossing foreign film ever in the Soviet Union.

 Music

 The closing theme song "Innamorata, Incavolata A Vita" performed by Adriano Celentano was a minor hit, ranking 18 and staying on the Italian singles chart for 16 weeks.